Adding new floors to buildings using timber frames

 One of the main reasons for its use is that timber frame is significantly lighter than steel or concrete, which reduces the load on the existing building.

-A timber frame system for additional floors is always specified by a structural engineer who will calculate the load-bearing capacity of the building, and specify the timber frames needed to structurally support the new floors and evenly distribute the weight.
+timber frame system for constructing additional floors is always specified by a structural engineer who will calculate the load-bearing capacity of the building.
+They will then specify the timber frames needed to structurally support the new floors and evenly distribute the weight.

-The timber frame is manufactured off-site, ensuring that all components are precisely engineered.
-The accuracy of prefabricated timber frames also means that build times are quicker and less labour is required, making it a very cost-effective solution.
+The timber frames are manufactured off-site, ensuring that all components are precisely engineered.
+This also means that build times are quicker and less labour is required, making it a very cost-effective solution.

 Building with timber frames is quicker, quieter and cleaner

-In busy urban environments, and where the existing building is still in use, it’s vital that building work on top of the building is carried out safely, efficiently and with little impact on people and the environment.
+In busy urban environments where the existing building is still in use, it’s vital that building work on top of the building is carried out safely, efficiently and with little impact on people and the environment.

-One major benefit of using timber frames for building vertical extensions is that they are quick to make and build.
-The prefabricated timber frames are craned directly onto the rooftop where they are quickly assembled by expert erectors.
+The timber frames arrive at the site by lorry, and they are craned directly onto the rooftop where they are quickly assembled by expert erectors.

 And, because prefabrication is off-site, there is less noise, dust, waste and disruption.